I earlier promised to share gifts that I bought for my family to help you with your gift shopping episodes, and here I deliver.

 As expats, many of us travel back home at least once a year, and we want to make up for all the lost gift-giving opportunities.
 While the sentiment is novel, yearly trips mean that we often run out of ideas, and stress uselessly to find a gift worthy of our loved ones.
 There are so many gifts to choose from for them, one of my expat friends got her dad a custom photo lighter with a picture of the family on so he always had them with him, it’s pretty sweet I think!

 I take buying presents for my family very seriously.
-I have a reputation of giving well thought through gifts to my special ones, and I hope my guide can help you some if you are in a fix:
+I have a reputation for giving well thought through gifts to my special ones, and I hope my guide can help you some if you are in a fix.
+Also, I know that spending money can be worrisome for those who are minding their wallet, however, there are websites like https://www.raise.com/coupons/amazon who can help with saving money on gifts from sites such as Amazon, Target, etc. so check it out!

 Chocolates and Cookies: